trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 3. Straight line segment from $(-1, 3)$ to $(-1, 5)$.
 4. Half-circle arc of radius $r=1$ centered at $(0, 5)$.

-Similar to the construction of the `Outer` boundary chain, each segment of this inner boundary chain is created separately.
+Similar to the construction of the `"Outer"` boundary chain, each segment of this inner boundary chain is created separately.
 The straight line segments are made with the function `newEndPointsLineCurve` and given unique names:
 ```julia